-- Windows[®] 95 or later includes the software components for establishing a TCP/IP network. - Windows 3.1 does not include a TCP/IP component.
-You need to purchase a third-party TCP/ IP application package such as NetManage Chameleon. - Macintosh Operating System 7 or later includes the software components for establishing a TCP/IP network.
+- Windows® 95 or later includes the software components for establishing a TCP/IP network. - Windows 3.1 does not include a TCP/IP component.
+You need to purchase a third-party TCP/IP application package such as NetManage Chameleon. - Macintosh Operating System 7 or later includes the software components for establishing a TCP/IP network. - All versions of UNIX or Linux include TCP/IP components.
+Follow the instructions provided with your operating system or networking software to install TCP/IP on your computer.